Dolly Parton seems to be just about everywhere these days, and the podcast space is no exception.

-The Peabody Awards Ceremony was canceled due to the coronavirus pandemic, however, many award recipients pre-recorded an acceptance speech.*
+The Peabody Awards Ceremony was canceled, however, many award recipients pre-recorded an acceptance speech.*

 “Now I was very proud to be the subject of this podcast,” Dolly says in her acceptance speech.
 “I can honestly say I never enjoyed doing an interview as much as I enjoyed working with Jad on this one … He was able to drag things out of me I never thought I’d tell anybody!
 Jad is such a pro and deserves all the accolades he’s received with or without me.
 I’m proud of you, Jad, congratulations!”

 Watch Dolly’s full acceptance speech here.